reinhart1010/nix/docs/en/common/bg.md

 ---
 # bg

-Resumes jobs that have been suspended (e.g. using `Ctrl + Z`), and keeps them running in the background.
+Resume suspended jobs (e.g. using `Ctrl + Z`), and keeps them running in the background.
 More information: <https://manned.org/bg>.

 - Resume the most recently suspended job and run it in the background: